cd ../blog

 Setting Recommendation Risk Level

-Code execution Enable only if there is a clear use case; require user opt-in as a second gate Medium
+Code execution Enable only with a clear use case and required user opt-in as a second gate Medium

 Code execution is only valuable for a subset of your user population.
-Claude Enterprise supports a two-gate model: admin enables it at the org level, and each user must also opt in.
+Claude Enterprise supports a two-gate model.
+Admins enable it at the org level, and each user must also opt in.
 This is the right approach.
 Neither gate alone is sufficient.
 Admin enablement without user opt-in applies to everyone, while user opt-in without admin control provides no organizational guardrail.
 Use both.

 If your team cannot operate these controls, keep network egress disabled and limit code execution to a smaller trusted group.